 On the other hand, the Maltese Government opted for a paradigm shift of the system which was in a totally opposite direction to that prevailing in Europe.
 In 1975 it nationalized broadcasting stating that it has to create a socialist generation.
-Serving the national interest, generally understood as the interest of government, was now a fundamental value of the officially designated state broadcaster.
-This decision brought about a structural move away from the home-grown, though foreign owned, public service broadcasting system towards a state owned and controlled broadcasting organisation.
+Serving the national interest, generally understood as the interest of government, was now a fundamental value of the officially designated through cable and satellite. state broadcaster.
+This decision brought about a structural move away from the home-grown, though foreign Joseph Borg owned, public service broadcasting system towards a state owned and controlled broadcasting organisation.
 This structural transformation was accompanied by the nourishing of a similarly minded journalistic culture that broadcasting is there for the service of the government.
-The core "political" values introduced in the 1960s were thus emarginated and unfortunately, on most occasions, the regulator proved to be ineffective to guarantee the observance of the core values of balance and due impartiality.
-The change in Government in 1987 brought with it an unprecedented paradigm shift in broadcasting.
-The 1990s brought with them the political decision to change from monopolistic broadcasting to pluralism and from state broadcasting to public service broadcasting.
-The point of intersection between the sociopolitico-economic development of the country and the normative concept of the shareholder changed radically and consequently the value system underpinning the Public Service Broadcaster had to adjust accordingly to meet the new challenges.
+The core "political" values introduced in the 1960s were thus emarginated and unfortunately, on most occasions, the regulator proved to be ineffective to guarantee the observance of the core values of balance and due impartiality. and book chapters about the media in Malta.